sapcc/esxi-exporter/README.md

 - Sadly vCenter does not offer all services we need.
 So we still have to use ssh.

 ### Netbox
-- We use netbox to double check if a hosts is really _active_ and ready for use.
+- We use netbox to double check if a host is really _active_ and ready for use.